pvcraven/arcade_book/source/labs/chapter_02_drawing/chapter_02_drawing.rst

 above and below.
 Then add a comment at the top telling the reader what you are drawing.

+Keep in mind the order of code.
+Shapes drawn first will be at the "back."
+Shapes drawn later will be drawn on top of the other shapes.

 Looking for ideas?
 At the page below, each time you refresh the page I show various images created by students from prior years: